juancastillo0/leto/README.md

 # Examples

+Beside the tests from each package, you can find some usage example in the following directories:

+## Code Generator example

+An example with multiple ways of creating a GraphQLSchema with different types and resolvers from code generation can be found in https://github.com/juancastillo0/leto/tree/main/leto_generator/example.

 ## Fullstack Dart Chat

-A fullstack Dart example with Flutter client and Leto/Shelf server can be found in https://github.com/juancastillo0/leto_graphql/chat_example.
+A fullstack Dart example with Flutter client and Leto/Shelf server can be found in https://github.com/juancastillo0/leto/tree/main/chat_example.
+The server is in the [server](https://github.com/juancastillo0/leto/tree/main/chat_example/server) folder.

 - Sqlite3 and Postgres database integrations
 - Subscriptions